 By this time we had narrowed it down to a white marble look quartz (you could say light gray – but I wanted it to run more towards the white side than the gray side).

-This color felt a little risky to me because it really won’t hide much as far as dirt and stains go (see the coffee cup story I shared earlier).
+This color felt a little risky to me because I worried that such a light color would not hide much as far as dirt and stains go (see the coffee cup story I shared earlier).